 This rate is especially impressive considering we take in animals not only from our city shelter (Indianapolis Animal Care Services) but also stray animals, animals surrendered by their owners, and animals from other rescues in Indiana and beyond.
-In fact, in 2017 IndyHumane rescued dogs from natural disasters in Texas, Florida, and Puerto Rico, as well as from the South Korean meat trade.
 These animals received a second chance to find a loving home, when time and/or resources had run out at their original shelters.

 IndyHumane gives our cats and dogs the time and care they need to find a loving home.
 However, because we take in some extremely vulnerable, sick animals at times, including newborn orphaned kittens, a very small number of the animals in our care do pass away or are humanely euthanized to end suffering due to incurable disease.